Helping Couples heal their Relationship by Disclosing Secrets

 The Formal Disclosure Presentation - a thorough and honest account of the addict's acting out history, basically a timeline of the addict's sexual behaviors and deceptions.

 Impact Letter - a letter written by the addict from the partner's perspective on the damage caused by his behaviors (processed with his therapist only).
-This letter is done after the partner, with the support of his/her therapist, has presented his/her Impact letter to the addict.
+This letter is done at the same time that the partner, with the support of his/her therapist, is working on his/her Impact letter to be presented to the addict.

 Emotional Restitution Letter - an opportunity for the addict to validate the partner's reality and suspicions, to show empathy on how his behaviors have offended and betrayed his partner, and to reaffirm his commitment to his recovery & the relationship.